Shritesh99/Data-Analysis/README.md

 # Data Analysis

 #### This repository is dedicated solely for Data Analysis purpose.
-In this repository I basically pick up randomly slelected data set from [Kaggle.com](kaggle.com) and do some data analysis stuff and post it here.
-If dataset would be of larger size then I post up their links.
+In this repository I basically pick up randomly slelected datasets from [Kaggle.com](kaggle.com) and do some data analysis stuff and post it here.

 ### Happy Data Science!